dgkontopoulos/dgkontopoulos.github.io/_pages/awards.md

 <br>
 <h2><b><font color = 'orange'>Miscellaneous</font></b></h2>
+<b>3\.</b> The paper "<a href='../publication/15_No_universal_mathematical_model'>No universal
+mathematical model for thermal performance curves across traits and taxonomic groups</a>" received the co-second place for the 2025 Outstanding
+Paper Award from the Early Career Ecologists Section of the Ecological Society of America.

 <b>2\.</b> The paper
 "<a href='../publication/09_Phytoplankton_thermal_responses_adapt'>Phytoplankton
 thermal responses adapt in the absence of hard thermodynamic constraints</a>"